Blind reverence for the U.S. Constitution—on the left and right—is tearing us apart

 Then, you look at all of the categories that are not expressly said by the Supreme Court to not get First Amendment protection but that we see does not get it because we engage in regulation all the time that is not challenged or not declared unconstitutional.
 Think about the entire body of privacy law, which is all about restricting access to truthful information.
 If we think about rules against perjury.
 If we think about laws against conspiracies.
 If we think about securities regulations.
 If we think about food and drug labeling.
 There are so many things we don’t even think of as free-speech issues.
 So it’s the fact that so many people walk around thinking, “Oh, free speech means you just have to deal with all of the bad stuff.”
 We clearly do not think that is true.
 If someone says, I want to label my product, which actually has heroin in it, as aspirin, because I feel expressively that that’s what I want to do, we’re not going to let you do that.

 Free speech has functioned in practice pretty much the way all things in this world function, which is as a rough sort of accounting for costs and benefits.
-It’s this really terrible speech and we’re not going to protect it, and we never have.
+If it’s this really terrible speech and we’re not going to protect it, and we never have.
 The only debate, really, is over what counts as terrible speech.

 FC: I think revenge porn is a good example of this.
 We all can agree it’s bad, but it’s been so tricky to figure out A) how to stop it, and B) how to regulate the companies so it doesn’t happen.

-Note: This story has been updated to correct a transcription error.